jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 - Step 3.
 Run the Switch_the_Music.py by using Runner:Python.

 ### success
-        Now please try to press the two buttons, check the LCD, and listen to the music.
+        Now please try to press the two buttons, check the LCD, and listen to music.

 ## Lesson - 4.
 Download Music via the WIFI dongle